 If you're anything like us, sometimes you feel a little bit chilled.
 Maybe it's a cool summer evening or a crisp fall afternoon.
 Or maybe you work in an office where the temperature seems to be constantly set on "Arctic."
 If so, do what we do and reach for a superfine wool ruana woven by Kerry Woollen Mills in Ireland.
-And since you're like us, we know you'll love cuddling into this extra-soft, never-scratchy ruana in luscious red, because wearing red has a way of making us feel all warm inside.
+They have recreated the colors of rich blackberries and green leaves for you in this warm, lightweight, and wonderfully super-soft wool scarf.
+So even if it can't actually be summer, you can still enjoy a luxurious taste of it.

 • Crafted from 85% lamb's wool and 15% nylon